Filet Mignon with Blueberry Glaze Recipe

 - 1/2 cup dry red wine, I like Chianti

 - pinch of salt and pepper

-- Preheat the oven to 415°F. Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
-Season both sides generously with salt and pepper.
+- Preheat the oven to 415°F. Remove the steak from the fridge 30 minutes prior to cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
+Season all sides liberally with salt and pepper.
 This can be done while your steak comes to room temp.

-- Add the 2 tablespoons of butter to an oven safe cast iron skillet and turn up high, allow the skillet to become very hot.
+- Add 1-2 tablespoons of oil to an oven-safe cast iron skillet and turn the heat up high, allowing the skillet to become very hot.
 Twirl the pan to distribute oil as it heats.
 Once the oil starts to smoke, place the filets face down and sear undisturbed for 2 minutes.
 Flip the filets and sear for an additional 2 minutes.
 This will give your filets a nice seared edge.